 Open Space Meetings can be useful for:

-- Giving power and control to patients/public/communities around deciding what is important to people with lived experience that should be researched.
+- Giving power and control to patient/public partners around deciding what is important to people with lived experience when it comes to research decisions.

 - Creating an opportunity for addressing and reflecting the needs and experiences of a large group with diverse interests in research decisions.